Opens on Friday, September 4 after a ribbon-cutting ceremony. Approximate open time will be 11:30 a.m.

-One acre in size, Owen Sea Lion Shores will provide Omaha’s Henry Doorly Zoo and Aquarium’s sea lions with a new state-of-the-art habitat featuring a 275-thousand-gallon pool, 40-foot-long underwater viewing window, natural boundaries, heated rocks, an underwater kelp forest and sandy beach areas.
-The Pacific Northwest coast inspired area is being constructed at the site of the former Durham Bear Canyon and Century Link Concessions.
-Visitors will be welcomed to Owen Sea Lion Shores by a grand sea arch, which will be the largest single piece of rock work in the entire Zoo, and are "trasported" to the Pacific Northwest coast.
+One acre in size, Owen Sea Lion Shores provides Omaha’s Henry Doorly Zoo and Aquarium’s sea lions with a state-of-the-art habitat featuring a 275-thousand-gallon pool, 40-foot-long underwater viewing window, natural boundaries, an underwater kelp forest and sandy beach areas.
+Visitors are welcomed to Owen Sea Lion Shores by a grand sea arch, which is the largest single piece of rock work in the entire Zoo, and are "trasported" to the Pacific Northwest coast.

-As with other Zoo exhibits, the new sea lion area is being developed with innovative facilities and features to help provide optimal animal welfare, as well as an immersive experience for both the animals and Zoo guests.
-The pool, which will use a sophisticated recirculating saltwater filtration system, will be seasonally heated or chilled to keep the sea lions comfortable throughout the entire year.
-Wave chambers will create natural waves in the pool, which ranges in depth from four to twelve feet.
-The two wave machines will allow for waves to differ in size and strength and be set on different cycles to create varied currents.
+As with other Zoo exhibits, the sea lion area was developed with innovative facilities and features to help provide optimal animal welfare, as well as an immersive experience for both the animals and Zoo guests.
+The pool uses a sophisticated recirculating saltwater filtration system and will be seasonally heated or chilled to keep the sea lions comfortable throughout the entire year.
+Wave chambers create natural waves in the pool, which ranges in depth from four to twelve feet.
+The two chamber wave machine allows for waves to differ in size and strength, and be set on different cycles to create varied currents.

-Natural beach areas and rocks will provide multiple sunning sites for the animals, while overhead shade cloth will create shade for up to two thirds of the area throughout the day.
+Natural beach areas and rocks provide multiple sunning sites for the animals, while overhead shade cloth creates shade for up to two thirds of the area throughout the day.
 A pupping beach will allow females to give birth on land and gradually introduce their pups to the water as they would in their natural habitats.
-An island will add complexity for the animals while also providing training areas for the animal care team.
+An island adds complexity for the animals, while also providing training areas for the animal care team.

-Zookeepers will create fish feeder enrichment by utilizing spaces within the rock work to hide frozen fish.
-The feeders will encourage fish finding behaviors and full use of the pool to locate their food source.
+Zookeepers have created fish feeder enrichment by utilizing spaces within the rock work to hide frozen fish.
+The feeders encourage fish finding behaviors and full use of the pool to locate their food source.
 This type of enrichment is similar to the timed hay feeders used within the elephant habitat, however in this case temperature will act as a natural timer.

 Using directed filtered water return lines, designers have added underwater currents in specific areas for enrichment, warmer water areas during winter months and cooler water areas in the summer to give the animals even more choices within the exhibit space.

-Owen Sea Lion Shores will also offer visitors unique viewing opportunities including an overlook point, a nose-to-nose experience shaded by real driftwood, a crawl through hidden crevice between large rock boulders with underwater viewing for kids and a demonstration shoreline equipped with a sound system and shaded seating for up to 170 people (including two handicapped seats) that will allow for animal training observations.
+Owen Sea Lion Shores also offers visitors unique viewing opportunities including an overlook point, a nose-to-nose experience shaded by pieces of real driftwood, a crawl through hidden crevice between large rock boulders with underwater viewing for kids, and a demonstration shoreline equipped with a sound system and shaded seating for up to 150 people (including two handicapped seats) that allows for animal training observations.

-State-of-the-art holding facilities will be complete with a diet prep area, holding pools, dry resting areas and keeper support space.
-Owen Sea Lion Shores will have its own life support building which will house boilers and chillers to control the water temperatures.
+This exhibit has state-of-the-art holding facilities with a diet prep area, holding pools, dry resting areas, and keeper support space.
+Owen Sea Lion Shores has its own life support building, which houses boilers and chillers to control the water temperatures.

-The interpretive focus for the new area will cover the natural history of sea lions and ocean health.
+The interpretive focus covers the natural history of sea lions and ocean health.

-The architect for Owen Sea Lion Shores is Studio Hansen Roberts.
+The architect for Owen Sea Lion Shores was Studio Hansen Roberts.
 This is their first project at Omaha’s Henry Doorly Zoo and Aquarium.